 The only thing to remember when using a dildo for anal sex is to select one with a flared base.

 Everything else depends on what tickles your fancy.

 Don’t forget your strap-on if you’re pegging!

 The bottom line is that anal play can be incredibly re(ar)warding for both you and your partner.

 Whether you’re preparing for anal sex or just trying something new, anal sex toys are a definite must-try that will add loads of fun and fireworks to your sex life.

 We hope that you found this guide useful and that we managed to answer any questions you may have had on the topic.

 If you have any other questions or comments, please drop us a message below and we’ll be happy to get back to you.

-Or if you’re in Cape Town, visit us in our Woodstock store.
+Or if you’re in Cape Town, visit us in our Cape Town store.